stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

        Note this is used instead of `PriorityTier` as the latter (with the default appliance configuration) allows rebuild jobs to preempt and suspend running user jobs, which is probably undesirable.
-     - `Hidden`: Don't show this partition in e.g. `sinfo` for unpriviledged users.
+     - `Hidden`: Don't show this partition in e.g. `sinfo` for unprivileged users.
      - `RootOnly`: Only allow the root user to submit jobs to this partition.
      - `DisableRootJobs`: Don't disable the root user, in case this parameter